criblio/appscope/website/src/pages/docs/config-file.md

 # Custom configs
 #
 custom:
-  # Entries here represent overrides of the settings defined above for scoped
+  # Each custom entry has a name, a `filter` element, and a `config` element.
-  # processes that match a set of filters.
-Each has a name and `filter` and
+  # When a scoped process matches the filter(s), the setting defined
-  # `config` entries as shown below.
+  # in the `config` element overrides previously-defined settings.
   #
   #   name:
   #     filter: